Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If your granulocyte count is high, it usually indicates infection.
-Other conditions closely associated with granulocytosis include autoimmune diseases (such as rheumatoid arthritis) and bone marrow conditions (such as chronic myeloid leukemia [CML]).
+Although granulocytes are a normal part of your immune system, too many granulocytes in your blood usually mean you have a health problem, like an infection.
+Other conditions closely associated with granulocytosis include autoimmune diseases (like rheumatoid arthritis) and bone marrow conditions like chronic myeloid leukemia (CML).

 Advertisement